 Contact Indagare for assistance planning a vacation to Paris.
 Our specialists can book you at the hotel that is right for you, plan great meals and activities and arrange behind-the-scenes tours.

 While the hotel’s façade has been preserved along with many heritage details like the frescos on the ceilings of Les Ambassadeurs bar, much of the interior of the building was entirely rebuilt and reimagined.
-The latest conceit: to be both a palatial residence for visitors and a glamorous gathering point for Parisians.
+The latest conceit under the new management of Rosewood Hotels: to be both a palatial residence for visitors and a glamorous gathering point for Parisians.
 Multiple architects and designers played their part in the massive renovation and an army of 380 workers toiled to transform the palace.
 Among the new highlights: a vast spa and gym with an underground lap pool lit by a skylight and glimmering with a blue mosaic bottom; an interior garden by Louis Benech, gardener of Les Tuileries; and two suites designed by Karl Lagerfeld that manage to mix grand historic gestures like a sink that was once a fountain at Versailles with modern drama like a mirrored wall of book shelves that slide open with the click of a remote to reveal a dressing room.
 Parisians have already adopted the public spaces, like the glamorous Les Ambassadeurs bar and the airy Jardin d’Hiver, which manage to feel grand but also intimate, and there are enough of them (there is also a bistro, garden courtyard and gourmet restaurant), that hotel guests and locals seem to be able to find spots.

 Related: First Look Ritz Paris